 The bank assesses membership fees on certain accounts although under various marketing and other programs these fees may be waived or rebated.
-The bank currently assesses late, overlimit and returned check charges.
-As a result of the Credit CARD Act of 2009, overlimit fees may only be assessed on accountholders who have 'opted in' (customers who have asked for the ability to go overlimit with the understanding that they would be charged a fee for an overlimit transaction).
-The bank generally assesses a fee on cash advances and certain purchase transactions.
+The bank currently assesses late fees and returned check charges.
+The bank also generally assesses a fee on cash advances and certain purchase transactions.
 There can be no assurance that periodic rate finance charges, fees and other charges on accounts in the Master Trust Portfolio or the Bank Portfolio will remain at current levels.
-As a result of the Credit CARD Act of 2009 and related implementation regulations, the fees that the bank can assess on its credit card accounts have been reduced.
-See "Risk Factors-Changes to consumer protection laws may impede origination or collection efforts, change cardholder use patterns, or alter timing and amount of collections, any of which may result in acceleration of or reduction in payment on your notes."
+As a result of the CARD Act and related implementation regulations, the fees that the bank can assess on its credit card accounts have been reduced.
+See "Risk Factors-Changes to consumer protection laws, including in their application or interpretation, may impede origination or collection efforts, change cardholder use patterns, or alter timing and amount of collections, any of which may result in acceleration of or reduction in payment on your notes."

 Currently, payments from consumer cardholders are accepted and processed in accordance with Regulation Z of the Truth in Lending Act.
 Prior to 2005, payments by accountholders to the bank were processed at a credit card operations center in Richmond, Virginia and Federal Way, Washington.
-As of June 2005, the bank transitioned all payment processing to REMITCO, LLC, an affiliate of First Data Resources, Inc. In addition, certain billing and payment functions are performed on behalf of the bank and its affiliates by REMITCO, LLC.
-See "-The Servicer" below.
-As a result of the Credit CARD Act of 2009, payments made over the minimum balance are applied to debts with the highest interest rates first.
-See "-The Servicer" below.
+The bank currently accepts credit card payments through multiple payment channels, including electronic Automated Clearing House payments from the bank's website, mailed payments, and online and mobile payments initiated through customers' individual banks.
+These payments are serviced both in-house at the bank and with the assistance of certain third party vendors, all of whom are required to comply with the bank's payment processing standards, formulated to ensure compliance with Regulation Z of the Truth in Lending Act.
+See "-The Servicer."
+As a result of the CARD Act, payments made over the minimum balance are applied to debts with the highest interest rates first.
+See "-The Servicer."